on May 15th, 2020 (JST) current information.

 The unit of currency is the bhat (B), which is subdivided into the satang.
 B1 is 100 satang.
 As of May 1, 2020, the exchange rate is 1B, approx. JPY3.3.

 In Thailand, a 7% value added tax (VAT; may increase to 10% in October 2020) is imposed on most products.
 If conditions are met, the VAT will be refunded, so do not forget to do the paperwork.
 Taxes imposed on services rendered within Thailand, such as payments for hotel fees and restaurant charges, are not eligible for the refund.

 Just like tipping in Japan, leaving a tip at upscale places is a good idea.

 - Hotels: Tip bellhops who carry luggage and room service approx. B20.

-- Restaurants: At restaurants that include a service charge, leaving change from the bill is fine, and when a service charge is not included, tip approx. 10% of the meal charge (at the most, approx. B100).
-In any case, be sure to carefully check the bill.
+- Restaurants: At midrange or higher class restaurants that include a service charge, leaving change from the bill is fine, and when a service charge is not included, tip approx. 10% of the meal charge, up to about B100.

 - Taxis: Not required.

 - Thai Massage: From about B50 is tipped for an hour and From about B100 for 2 hours, depending on the level of satisfaction.
 Smaller in regional areas.
 Do not be fooled even if an employee indicates that tips are JPY1000.
 That kind of employee does not merit a tip.
 From about B100, depending on the grade of the spa.

 Plugs are the same shape as in Japan

 Voltage is 220V with a cycle of 50Hz.
 Using electric products from Japan requires a transformer.
 Plugs are the 2-prong Type A used in Japan, Type BF, Type C, etc.

 Video and DVD